OHDSI/Koios/README.md

     hgvsg <- read.csv("hgvsg.csv", sep = "\t")
     hgvsg <- processClingen(hgvsg,ref=ref)

-# HGVSc and transcript/protein data
+#### HGVSc and transcript/protein data

-Data already formatted into transcript (HGVSc) or protein (HGVSp) formats may also be submitted to KOIOS.
+Data already formatted into transcript (HGVSc) or protein (HGVSp) formats, such as with cBioPortal input data (As below), may also be submitted to KOIOS.

 These data are simply matched directly with the extended concepts object, derived from the OMOP Genomic vocabulary.